gfranko/amdclean/README.md

 amdclean.clean({
 	// The source code you would like to be 'cleaned'
 	code: 'define("example", [], function(one, two) {});',
+  // The modules that you would like to set as window properties
+  // An array of strings (module names)
+  globalModules: [],
+  // Determines if all of your local modules are stored in a single global object (helps with scoping in certain cases)
+  globalObject: false,
+  // Determines the name of your global object that stores all of your global modules
+  globalObjectName: 'amdclean',
 	// All esprima API options are supported: http://esprima.org/doc/
 	esprima: {},
 	// All escodegen API options are supported: https://github.com/Constellation/escodegen/wiki/API